gloveboxes/PyCon-Hands-on-Lab/Lab2-docker-debug/README.md

 ![](https://raw.githubusercontent.com/gloveboxes/PyCon-Hands-on-Lab/master/Lab2-docker-debug/media/azure_iot_central.png)

-As a _builder_, you use the Azure IoT Central UI to define your Microsoft Azure IoT Central application.
-This quickstart shows you how to create an Azure IoT Central application that contains a sample _device template_ and simulated _devices_.

 ## Create a New IoT Central Application

 1. Open the [Azure IoT Central](https://azure.microsoft.com/en-au/services/iot-central/?WT.mc_id=pycon-blog-dglover) in a new browser tab, then click **Getting started**.

-2. Next, you'll need to sign with your **Microsoft** Personal, or Work, or School account.
+2. Next, you will need to sign with your **Microsoft** Personal, or Work, or School account.
 If you do not have a Microsoft account, then you can create one for free using the **Create one!** link.

     ![iot central](https://raw.githubusercontent.com/gloveboxes/PyCon-Hands-on-Lab/master/Lab2-docker-debug/resources/iot-central-login.png)